Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample10_ClaimCheck.md

     var blobClient = new BlobClient("<storage connection string>", "claim-checks", (string) blobNameReceived);
     BlobDownloadResult downloadResult = await blobClient.DownloadContentAsync();
     BinaryData messageBody = downloadResult.Content;

+    // Once we determine that we are done with the message, we complete it and delete the corresponding blob. await receiver.CompleteMessageAsync(receivedMessage);
+    await blobClient.DeleteAsync();
 }
 ```